 The Colorado Division of Real Estate has released the application for local government Certification.
 For questions about the certification process contact Jordan Beezley at email@example.com.
 Local governments who want to accept conservation easements that have a tax credit component must become certified by December 31, 2010.

 The program goal is to offer a leadership experience within the conservation community that will give participants a broader understanding of issues facing local government open space programs and the candidate's ability to be a future leader within those organizations.
-To learn more contact Eric Stone at email@example.com.
+To learn more contact Zac Wiebe at firstname.lastname@example.org.